Newson Garrett: Life

 In March 1841, he bought the business of Osborne and Fennell, barley and coal merchants at Snape Bridge.
 Using the River Alde to transport barley across Britain and into Europe on Thames barges, within three years of his arrival, Garrett was shipping 17,000 quarters (216 t) of barley a year from Snape.
 Much of this barley would have been destined for breweries, where it had first to be malted.
 Newson saw an opportunity and in 1854 he began malting at Snape, and was soon shipping malt, rather than barley to the breweries.

 Newson's business at Snape Maltings expanded and five more children were born, Agnes (1845), an interior designer; Millicent (1847), a leader in the constitutional campaign for women's suffrage; Samuel (1850), Josephine (1853) and George (1854).
+A granddaughter Philippa Fawcett was the first woman to rank highest in the Mathematical Tripos examinations at Cambridge.
 By 1850, Newson was a prosperous businessman and was able to build Alde House, a mansion on a hill behind Aldeburgh.

 The success of the maltings established Garrett as an eminent businessman.
 In 1889, he was elected to the position of mayor of Aldeburgh; fifteen years later his daughter Elizabeth became the first woman mayor in the United Kingdom by taking the same post.

 Death and legacy

 He was buried in St Peter and St Paul's Church, Aldeburgh, where there is a commemorative plaque on the wall.
+His widow died at Aldeburgh on 17 January 1903, at the age of 89.

 The maltings at Snape Bridge closed in the 1960s but, through the leadership of the composer Benjamin Britten, the site was converted into the Snape Maltings Concert Hall, which has become the principal venue for the annual Aldeburgh Festival.